-- Your surviving spouse will receive death benefits until his/her death or remarriage (if he/she remarries before age 65). - Your Children or Handicapped Children will begin to receive death benefits after the death or remarriage (before age 65) of your spouse or if you have no surviving spouse, shortly after your death.
+- Your surviving spouse will receive death benefits until his/her death. - Your Children or Handicapped Children will begin to receive death benefits after the death of your spouse or if you have no surviving spouse, shortly after your death.
 The payments will continue for as long as they are Children or Handicapped Children, as defined above.